baskargroup/DI-DeepONet/README.md

 # Benchmarking Scientific ML Models for Flow Prediction

-This repository provides the source code and training scripts for **"Geometry Matters: Benchmarking Scientific ML Approaches for Flow Prediction around Complex Geometries."** The project evaluates state-of-the-art **neural operators** and **foundation models** for predicting fluid dynamics over complex geometries.
+This repository provides the source code and training scripts for **"Derivative-Informed Neural Operators for Accurate and Generalizable High-Fidelity 3D Fluid Flow around Geometries"** The project evaluates state-of-the-art **neural operators** for predicting 3D fluid dynamics over complex geometries.

 ## Paper
-Our study introduces a benchmark for scientific machine learning (SciML) models in predicting steady-state flow across intricate geometries using high-fidelity simulation data.
+Our study introduces a benchmark for scientific machine learning (SciML) models in predicting 3D steady-state flow across intricate geometries using high-fidelity simulation data.
 The full paper can be accessed here:

 **"Derivative-Informed Neural Operators for Accurate and Generalizable High-Fidelity 3D Fluid Flow around Geometries"**
 - Authors: *Ali Rabeh, Baskar Ganapathysubramanian*